Potency Testing Benefits and Requirements

 Potency Methods:

-- Use system suitability to verify the resolution and reproducibility of the chromatographic system are adequate for analysis
+- Use system suitability to verify the resolution and reproducibility of the chromatographic system are adequate for analysis.

-- Give reliable results
+- Give reliable results.

 - Separate excipients and other API’s

-- Provide documented and reviewed test results
+- Provide documented and reviewed test results.

-ARL provides pharmacies a certificate of analysis (CofA) that states the analytical instrument or method, drug identity, concentration, and percentage of expected concentration.
+ARL provides pharmacies with a certificate of analysis (CofA) that states the analytical instrument or method, drug identity, concentration, and percentage of expected concentration.
 For non-validated methods, ARL’s CofA states “the potency method(s) used for testing passed system suitability requirements per ARL SOP AMP-012 for non-GMP analysis.
 Product specific method validation is not available for the sample and specification(s) are for informational purposes only.”

 For validated methods, ARL’s CofA includes a reference to the validated test method number (e.g. AMI-XXXX).
 The methods are validated specifically for the formulation tested and the specifications are established by the client.